 Here are some of the most common questions we are asked.
 If you have any other questions not covered here, please email us via the Contact Us page or call our office at 713/931-5423 (M-F, 9a - 5p CST).

-Is the Advanced ECG Interpretation Boot Camp for physicians only?
+Is the Advanced ECG Interpretation Boot Camp or Masterclass in Advanced Electrocardiography for physicians only?

 Not at all!
 While physicians certainly form the majority of our participants, there are many others in the healthcare industry that must interpret ECGs at an advanced level.
 These include nurses, nurse practitioners, physician assistants, paramedics, medical researchers (non-physician) and we've even had veterinarians in our classes.

-Is this ECG course only for those with advanced ECG skills?
+Are the ECG courses only for those with advanced ECG skills?

 No, but you must have at least an intermediate level of skill in reading ECGs.

 Here is a scenario that occurs repeatedly: people enroll in the class yet they have no idea what a bundle branch block is.
 They are unable to distinguish between a right or left bundle branch block and in many instances cannot even recognize a bundle branch block when it is present.
-These people are operating at a BEGINNERS' level of expertise - NOT an INTERMEDIATE level.
-Bundle branch block is a concept that is taught at the beginners' level - it is NOT an advanced concept.
-This just validates my reason for teaching this class - most people who read ECGs as part of their job grossly OVERESTIMATE their skill at reading and interpreting ECGs.
-There are just too many books and online courses that give you the impression that you can become an expert in just a few days by using their product.
+These people are operating at an INTRODUCTORY level of expertise - NOT an INTERMEDIATE level.
+Bundle branch block is a concept that is taught at the introductory level - it is NOT an advanced concept.
+There are too many books and online courses that give you the impression that you can become an expert in just a few days by using their product.
 That is simply NOT true.